 Many people don’t consider the consequences of addiction until it is too late.
 Some people can fall deep into addiction and never end up getting the help they need.
 While there are several conditions and diseases caused by drugs, it is not too late to turn things around.
-If you or a loved one is suffering from a drug or alcohol addiction, Harmony Place may be able to help.
+If you or a loved one is suffering from a drug or alcohol addiction, Free by the Sea may be able to help.

 There are many different types of drugs, each varying in addictiveness and severity.
 Certain drugs can end up changing the brain’s chemistry while others can end up changing other systems in the body.
 As drug abuse continues, the body’s cardiovascular system, liver, brain, lungs, and other areas will be affected.
 We’ll be taking a look at some of the most common health effects and diseases caused by drugs.

 As drug use continues to rise in the United States and abroad, it’s important to know the real consequences of addiction.
 In the 2017 National Survey on Drug Use and Health, it was found that 19.7 million Americans struggled with an alcohol use disorder.
 Over the years, this number has continued to increase.
 Unfortunately, as drug abuse continues so do the risks for serious diseases, illnesses, and in some cases, death.
-Don’t wait for things to get worse, let Harmony Place assist you or your loved one today.
+Don’t wait for things to get worse, let Free by the Sea assist you or your loved one today.

 The cardiovascular system is one of the most important parts of the human body and includes the heart and blood vessels.
 As the center point of the body, certain drugs can have a negative impact on a person’s heart.
 Drugs like stimulants can increase a person’s heart rate and cause constant strain.
 On the other hand, depressants slow down the heart.